SOCIAL RESPONSIBILITY

 While women make up nearly a third of our workforce, the maritime industry is still largely male-dominated.
 To change that, we’re taking active steps to promote diversity and inclusion across all roles.
 We've signed the Charter for More Women in Shipping and were proud to be nominated for the Danish Shipping Diversity Award in 2023 – a recognition of our efforts to create a more equitable workplace.

 Our initiatives include leadership training, young seafarer panels, apprenticeships, internships, and hands-on maritime programs aimed at attracting and retaining diverse talent.
-We also connect with youth fairs and schools to inspire the next generation – encouraging careers in everything from engineering and deck operations to ship cooking and electrical work.
+We also collaborate with educational institutions and industry initiatives, and engage with schools and youth programmes to inspire the next generation – encouraging careers in everything from engineering and deck operations to ship cooking and electrical work.

 For more, visit the websites of Torghatten and Molslinjen.